RTSH: International

+For Kids

 Broadcasting improvements

 The broadcasting quality of Radio Tirana has gradually improved throughout the years.
 After the Second World War, noticeable improvements were observed in Albania's coverage with signal.
 Improvements were also noted in the external service, as the radio centre of Shijak (Durrës) was opened in November 1961 equipped with 3 transmitters, 2 in shortwave intended for the external service.

 In December 1965, a new building of Radio Tirana was inaugurated.
 During the upcoming years, a combined total of 18 medium and short wave transmitters were installed, part of which carried Radio Tirana's external service programmes for many years.

 In 2003, an attractive TV news room studio was created, and the TV (TVSH) signal on VHF band in Tirana was strengthened.
 TVSH became available also on UHF and experimental broadcasts of the second TV channel TVSH 2 were initiated.
 Later, screen graphics experienced an extreme makeover.
 The FM channel in the capital at 99,5 MHz was put on Stereo, and the second radio program was expanded to 24 hours a day.

 In 2007, RTSH launched its official webpage with daily news briefs and a variety of information on its services.
 The online stream of Radio Tirana 3 was launched on 28 November 2008 by the German Radio 700 team while the Radio Tirana 1 stream was launched in January 2009.

 In 2011, RTSH launched live streaming of the 50th edition of Festivali i Kenges, by possibly marking the first time that RTSH launched an online streaming video service in its history.

 In 2012, RTSH started broadcasting in HD.
 In 2013, RTSH launched four specialty channels including: RTSH HD, RTSH Muzikë, RTSH Art, RTSH Sport.
 By far, RTSH holds a monopoly in rural areas where its signal dominates airwaves.

 In 2017, RTSH launched three additional channels including: RTSH Fëmijë (featuring children's programming) and RTSH Kuvend, a channel dedicated to Kuvendi, the Albanian Parliament and RTSH 24.

 In recent years, RTSH has upgraded TV studios and broadcasting equipment, launched a number of digital TV channels, added live online TV and radio streams, and has uploaded TV programs on YouTube.

+Their old YouTube channel with dozens of videos was shut down in June 2021, losing historical documentaries and a new one was created which holds archives, the news chronics, and especially radio Tirana podcasts.